 - Always go back and fix your mistakes.
 No typo is the master of you!

-Make a copy
+Making a copy

-- If you’re working on something that you’ve already saved to Hub, when you click Update in Hub in the top toolbar, you’ll be presented with two options: Update or Make a copy.
+- If you’re working on something that you’ve already stashed in Hub, you’ll be presented with two options when you click Save in the top toolbar: Update or Save a copy.

 - Update replaces whatever item you already stored in Hub.

-Uploading to Hub
+Uploading to Hub and managing Hub

 - Open Hub and click Upload in the top right corner.
 This allows you to open files from your computer.
 You can also drag and drop photos directly into Hub from your desktop.

 - To remove images from your Hub, export Hub images to your computer, or make copies of images, click Manage.
 Click the images you want, then click Delete forevah-evah (the trash can icon), Export to your computer (the down arrow icon), or Make a copy (squares with a + sign icon), depending on what action you want to complete.

 Using Hub with Collage

 - When you hover over Collage on the PicMonkey homepage and select Hub from the storage options, you can send images from Hub directly into Collage.
 Just click the images you want to work with, then click Collage.